 As companies scale up, the inefficiencies caused by such an approach have bigger and bigger consequences.
 And as more companies adopt comprehensive digital solutions, like MES software, those who still rely on pen and paper are going to find it harder and harder to compete.

 If it's not broken...

 We're all familiar with the maxim, "if it's not broken, why fix it?"
 Practical.
 Pragmatic.
 Proven.
-Particularly when you're operating in a highly regulated, process-driven environment.
+Particularly when you're operating in a highly regulated, process-driven environment like cannabis.

 Standardized processes refined over the years may not make Silicon Valley headlines or utilize cutting-edge technology, but they are viewed as established and effective approaches to minimizing risk.

 "Move fast and break things" is not a guiding principle of a quality, or a regulatory-focused, organization.
 After all, continuous improvement practices have reliably demonstrated that small incremental changes, not major paradigm shifts, ensure quality.